 Holder of the Certificat d’Aptitude and passionate about teaching, she is a violin teacher at the CRR of Lyon.

 Benoit Marin, born in 1962, completed his musical and university studies in Nancy, where he received a first prize in viola and two first prizes in guitar, one at the conservatory, the other at the national competition of the “Royaume de la Musique”.

-He graduated from the Conservatoire National Supérieur de Musique de Paris in the classes of Serge Collot – Bruno Pasquier and Jacques Parrenin.
+He was a prizewinner at the Conservatoire National Supérieur de Musique de Paris in the classes of Serge Collot – Bruno Pasquier and Jacques Parrenin.
 He holds a degree in musicology and a certificate of teaching ability.